motherjones/story-tools/README.md

 # Mother Jones's Storytelling Tools
-A how-to guide for folks in the Mother Jones newsroom. **Note:** This walkthrough isn't going to be very useful for non-MoJo folks.
+**Important caveat:** This walkthrough isn't going to be very useful for non-MoJo folks.
 All of our spreadsheet templates are publicly viewable and copy-able, however.

 ## Index